8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

 - Data Source: Prefer spoken frequency data, but written frequency data can be used as a substitute if spoken data is not available.

-- Licensing: Open source or permissible for any purpose, including commercial use.

 - Data Format:

   - Noun, sorted by spoken frequency